-With no robust counterexamples appearing in the three 100-line samples, the data show that regardless of the form in which the term, " $a \dots$ such other b" appears, the meaning and function of the phrase remains unchanged where a is considered an example or type of b.
+With no robust counter examples appearing in the three 100-line samples, the data show that regardless of the form in which the term, "a...such other b" appears, the meaning and function of the phrase remains unchanged, where a is considered an example, or type of b.

-Further analysis revealed that not only did the form of the phrase, " $a \dots$ such other b," vary without effect on the meaning, the specific form and placement of a and b within the passage was similarly without effect.
+Further analysis revealed that not only did the form of the phrase, "a such other", vary without effect on the meaning, the specific form, and placement of a and b within the passage, was similarly without effect.
 While a often appeared as a single or compound noun (ex.
-1), it more frequently appeared in a form with multiple clauses (ex.
-2) that were later included by b.
-This variation in the form of a had no effect on the function of the " $a \dots$ such other b."
-Consider the two examples below:
+1), it more frequently appeared in a form with

-ex.
-1: [T]he persons I have named be permitted, on the morrow, to come before your majesty, in the presence of Don Juan, and such other persons as your majesty may think fit . . . .

-ex.
-2: As I have observed before, Mr. Dodge appears to me a valuable intelligencer; and, if Congress are pleased to honor him with an opportunity, he will give them an account of the posts of Detroit and Niagara when he left them, and of that at Michilimachinac,-of the enemy's naval force on Lakes Erie and Ontario, and of such other matters in Canada as he was able to inform himself of . . . .
+- ex.
+1: "...the persons I have named be permitted, on the morrow, to come before your majesty, in the presence of Don Juan, and such other persons as your majesty may think fit..." - Evans Early American Imprints, evans.N20640, Sample B, Line 66 - ex.
+2: "As I have observed before, Mr. Dodge appears to me a valuable intel intelligencer; and, if Congress are pleased to honor him with an opportunity, he will give them an account of the posts of Detroit and Niagara when he left them, and of that at Michilimachinac, of the enemy's naval force on Lakes Erie and Ontario, and of such other matters in Canada as he was able to inform himself of..." - Evans Early American Imprints, evans.N23768, Sample C, Line 49

 Similarly, while a often appeared in a series with b (ex.
 3), it more frequently appeared somewhere in the text preceding b (ex.
 4).
-Further
+Further examination of these instances similarly showed no effect on the function of the phrase.
+Consider the examples below.